AyushGoel06/competetive-programming-SOC-/README.md

 ---

 ## Week 1: Foundations and CS101 Concepts
 **Summary:** This week served as a warm-up, focusing on core algorithmic building blocks.
-The approachable difficulty allowed me to prioritize coding speed, pattern recognition, and writing clean implementations without getting bogged down by complex logic.
+The questions were direct and could be solved easily for this week.
+This felt like an extension to cs101.

 **Questions Solved & Main Approaches:**
 *   **Petya and Strings:** String manipulation using case conversion and lexicographical comparison.